liminghao0914/DCGPT/README.md

 **3. Customized Solutions:** Given its specific focus, DCGPT is better positioned to provide solutions customized to the needs of data center professionals.
 This includes optimization strategies, best practices, troubleshooting, and sustainability measures that are unique to data centers.

 ## DCGPT Applications
-Fill the [form](https://forms.gle/YCVbxvUiWrdgjUvN6) to apply [DCGPT demo](http://1.dgx.withcap.org:7860) with our platform.
+To apply for a [DCGPT demo](http://1.dgx.withcap.org:7860) on our platform, please complete the [application form](https://forms.gle/YCVbxvUiWrdgjUvN6).

 ### DCGPT-QA
-This appilication provides comprehensive and accurate responses to questions in data center domain.
+This application provides comprehensive and accurate responses to questions in data center domain.
 It serves as an invaluable tool for users seeking information or solutions related to data center operations, maintenance, and sustainability.

 <img src="imgs/sceenshot.png">